-Dara McAnulty is the teenage author of Diary of a Young Naturalist, his critically acclaimed debut work of non-fiction.
+Dara McAnulty is the multi-award winning author of Diary of a Young Naturalist, his critically acclaimed debut work of non-fiction.
 Written in poetic prose, his diary explores his deep relationship with nature alongside campaigning work and the everyday challenges and joys of being autistic.
 It was a BBC Radio 4 Book of the Week, longlisted for the Baillie Gifford Prize for Non-Fiction, won the Wainwright Prize for UK Nature Writing 2020 – making Dara the youngest ever winner of a major literary prize.
 Other awards include the An Post Irish Book Award for Newcomer of the Year 2020, Books Are My Bag Readers Award for Non-fiction 2020, and he was also shortlisted for Waterstones Book of the Year 2020.
+In 2021, Dara was awarded the British Zoology Clarivate Award for his writing.
+In 2021, Diary of a Young Naturalist also won the British Book Award in the narrative non-fiction category.
+In December 2022, it was announced that Dara was the youngest recipient on King Charles III’s New Year’s Honours List, when he was awarded a BEM (British Empire Medal) for services to nature and the autistic community.

-Dara is a prolific environmental campaigner and has worked with Chris Packham, the Royal Society Protection of Birds, National Trust and the Wildlife Trusts.
+Dara is a prolific environmental campaigner and is the youngest ever recipient of the RSPB Meal for conservation in 2019, aged just 15.
+He has worked with Chris Packham, the Royal Society Protection of Birds, National Trust and the Wildlife Trusts.
 He is an ambassador for the RSPCA and the Jane Goodall Institute.
+Dara has appeared regularly on BBC’s Countryfile and recently made a film for ‘A Note For Nature’ a powerful documentary which aired on Boxing Day 2022 on RTÉ to much acclaim.

 When I was very small, I crawled to catch anything that moved.
 Nature was the source of all wonder and curiosity to me.
 Every screech, squawk, flicker of wing, wriggle, buzz and hum; filled me with a desire to learn more and now that I can understand it, feel connected to a world which was overwhelming and confusing.
 I was ‘diagnosed’ as autistic when I was 5.
 Life was isolated and difficult…but I continued to learn, write, photograph and feel joy in doing heartfelt things.
 People said ‘obsession’ but that is a separate thing, nature was and is as big a part of me as my own heartbeat – it governs the beat of the best part of me.
 Living in Belfast was a yelling cacophony of piercing noise.
 Everything about the constant buzzing was a struggle for me, I couldn’t fade out the noise to hear what mattered.
 The birdsong was sullied by airplanes, the relentless traffic; you couldn’t escape it, even when you tried.
 My parents did try but we were all feeling the pressing down of a busy life.
 My two siblings are also autistic, as is my mum.
 Something had to change.